Updated June 20, 2022

 How do I know where to find the child vaccine?

-Many primary care offices are contacting patients to get them scheduled for the vaccine.
-You can also search vaccines.gov, text your ZIP code to 438829, or call 1-800-232-0233 to find locations near you.
+You can search vaccines.gov, text your ZIP code to 438829, or call 1-800-232-0233 to find locations near you.
 These services will be updated with information as soon as it is available.